Quality takes time. One bean at a time.

 An estate produces cherry.
 What happens to that cherry — which processing method is applied, at what fermentation parameters, dried for how long, and then roasted to what level — determines what goes into the cup.
 Two roasters can source from the same estate in the same harvest year and produce entirely different coffees if they take different processing lots or apply different roast profiles to the same lot.

-This is the most common point of confusion for buyers who encounter an estate name they recognize from a different roaster.
-The estate name is the constant: it identifies the farm, its altitude, its varietal mix, and its growing conditions.
-Everything from cherry-picking onward is variable — processing method, fermentation protocol, drying approach, green coffee selection, and roast treatment all vary by roaster and by lot.
+It's the most common confusion when buyers encounter an estate name they recognize from a different roaster.
+The estate name is fixed: it identifies the farm, its altitude, its varietal mix, and its growing conditions.
+Everything from cherry-picking onward varies — processing method, fermentation protocol, drying approach, green coffee selection, and roast treatment all differ by roaster and by lot.

 The Ratnagiri Estate catalog illustrates this clearly: